zcash/zcash/doc/tor.md

 -----------------------------------

 To test your set-up, you might want to try connecting via Tor on a different computer to just a a single Zcash hidden server.
-Launch zcashd as follows:
+Launch animecoind as follows:

-	./zcashd -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion
+	./animecoind -onion=127.0.0.1:9050 -connect=zctestseie6wxgio.onion

-Now use zcash-cli to verify there is only a single peer connection.
+Now use animecoin-cli to verify there is only a single peer connection.

-	zcash-cli getpeerinfo
+	animecoin-cli getpeerinfo

 	[
 	    {
 	        "id" : 1,
-	        "addr" : "zctestseie6wxgio.onion:18233",
+	        "addr" : "zctestseie6wxgio.onion:19933",
 	        ...
 	        "version" : 170002,
 	        "subver" : "/MagicBean:1.0.0/",